xelatihy/yocto-gl/docs/yocto/yocto_modelio.md

 materials and environments.

 The Pbrt model is defined as an array of objects of the types defined above.
-Pbrt objects are pointers owned by the main `pbrt_model`.
+Pbrt objects are pointers owned by the main `pbrt_scene`.
 Objects properties can be read and written directly from the model data, and are documented in the header file for now.
 Yocto/ModelIO does not currently provide functions to read and write Pbrt